JonAbrams/synth/README.md

     npm install -g synthjs

-**Note**: You may need to do `sudo npm install -g synthjs` if you get any errors when attempting to install.
+**Note**: You may need to do `sudo npm install -g synth` if you get any errors when attempting to install.

 ### Create a new app